fiinix/fiinix.github.io/_posts/2016/march/2016-03-19-imaginative-ink-a-tattoo-story.md

 For two years I had been thinking about getting a tattoo.
 What had started as an idea to get my ears pierced, quickly changed into getting a tattoo once my mom had had her say.

 "You can get a piercing if you get one of those rings through your nose.
-So I can hang you from it when you're being disobedient,"" she had said gleefully thinking I wouldn't call her bluff.
+So I can hang you from it when you're being disobedient," she had said gleefully thinking I wouldn't call her bluff.

 But I did and replied with an enthusiastic, "Yes".